vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Kārtika.
 Mahāphaladvādasi-On P. kr.
 11th with Viśākhā-naksatra;

-Viṣnu deity; for a year; use certain things for purification of the body in the several months and donate on duādasi each month one out of the several things in order, such as ghee, sesame, rice; on death reaches Visṇuloka; HV I.
+Viṣnu deity; for a year; use certain things for purification of the body in the several months and donate on duādaśī each month one out of the several things in order, such as ghee, sesame, rice; on death reaches Visṇuloka; HV I.

 1095-96 ( from Visṇurahasya ).
 Mahāphalavrata-for a pakṣa, four months or a year; the per